Hanging scroll; ink, color, and gold on silk

 Overall: 193.6 x 58.8 cm (76 1/4 x 23 1/8 in.); Painting only: 110 x 40.9 cm (43 5/16 x 16 1/8 in.)

 Sacred deer, the vehicles of the Kasuga deities, move about the shrine compound.

-A golden path that begins at the bottom of this painting leads up to four red and white buildings to the left, and then to a fifth building on the right.
-These are the five shrine halls of the Kasuga Shrine in Nara.
-Above and beyond the buildings is the sacred Kasuga mountain range––with Mount Mikasa at center, Mount Wakakusa in gold to the left, and the sun or moon rising up behind the mountains.
-Five figures stand on clouds above the mountains.
-They are the Buddhist manifestations (honjibutsu) of the five deities, or kami, of this Shinto shrine.
-A large painting like this would likely once have belonged to a confraternity of devotees of Kasuga, and would have been hung during communal veneration of the shrine’s deities.
+A golden path beginning at the bottom of this painting leads up to four red-and-white buildings to the left, then to a fifth building on the right.
+These are the five shrine halls of Kasuga Taisha in Nara.
+Above and beyond the buildings is a sacred mountain range––with Mount Mikasa at center, Mount Wakakusa in gold to the left, and the sun or moon rising up behind the mountains.
+Sacred deer appear here and there.
+Five figures representing the original Buddhist forms of the five kami of the shrine complex stand on clouds above the mountains.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email firstname.lastname@example.org.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email email@example.com.